greglook/solanum/doc/sources.md

 ## network

-The `network` source measures network interface metrics.
+This source measures network interface metrics.
 By default, it reports events for each interface's received and transmitted bytes and packets.
 It may also report more detailed metrics if configured.
 Each measurement is prefixed with `net io ...` and includes an `interface` attribute.

 - `interfaces`